Alex Horvath (curler)

 Alexander Justin Bruce Horvath (born February 26, 1998) is a Canadian curler from Victoria, British Columbia.
+He currently plays second on Team Matthew Hall.
 He is a former Canadian and World Junior champion.
-He currently plays second on Team Cameron de Jong.

 Career

 Horvath first curled competitively on the national level at the 2014 Canadian Junior Curling Championships.
 That season, Horvath played lead on the Cameron de Jong rink that won the BC Junior men's title.
 Representing British Columbia at the Canadian Juniors, the de Jong-led rink finished the event with a 5–5 record.

 Horvath joined the two-time Canadian Junior and defending World Junior champion Tyler Tardi rink in 2018, playing lead on the team.
 The rink began the season by winning the 2018 King Cash Spiel World Curling Tour event.
 Later on in the season, the team won another provincial junior title.
 At the 2019 Canadian Junior Curling Championships, the team won championship, Horvath's lone national junior title, but the third-straight for Tardi.
 The team lost just one game en route to the title, and defeated Manitoba's J.T.
 Ryan in the final.
 The team represented Canada at the 2019 World Junior Curling Championships.
 After posting a 7–2 round robin record, they won both playoff games, including defeating Switzerland's Marco Hösli rink in the final.
 The team played in the 2019 BC Men's Curling Championship as well that season, where they were eliminated after posting a 2–3 record.
 The team wrapped up the season by playing in the 2019 Champions Cup Grand Slam event, which they qualified for by winning the World Juniors that season.
 There, the team went win-less in their four matches.

 Horvath also won a BC Mixed Championship in 2019, throwing second on a team skipped by Cameron de Jong.
 The team represented British Columbia at the 2020 Canadian Mixed Curling Championship, going 5-5.